tusu18/Behemoth/Readme.md

 The routing findings are from one architecture trained on one dataset.
 Whether they generalise is unknown.
 70M parameters and 1.42B tokens is small for drawing strong conclusions about MoE routing in general.
-Multi-hop BABILong tasks (QA3–QA5) are not solved — they require fact chaining that base pretrained models at this scale cannot do.
+Multi hop BABILong tasks (QA3–QA5) are not solved they require fact chaining that base pretrained models at this scale cannot do.
 Training data is English-only.